-1001.5.2.1 The plasticity index is defined as the numerical difference between the liquid limit and the plastic limit.
-The liquid limit is that moisture content, expressed as a percentage of the weight [mass] of the oven-dried material, at which the soil will just begin to flow when lightly jarred.
-The plastic limit is the minimum moisture content, expressed as a percentage of the weight [mass] of the oven dried material, at which soil threads rolled to 1/8 in.
-[3 mm] diameter will just begin to break in pieces.
+1001.5.2.1 The frequency of plastic index Quality Assurance tests shall be in accordance with the specifications.
+This includes retained samples from quality control tests and independent samples for quality assurance.
+The plasticity index is defined as the numerical difference between the liquid limit and the plastic limit.
+The liquid limit is that moisture content, expressed as a percentage of the weight [mass] of the oven-dried material, at which the soil will flow together 1⁄2 inch (13mm) at 22-28 blows.
+The plastic limit is the minimum moisture content, expressed as a percentage of the weight [mass] of the oven dried material, at which soil thread can no longer be rolled into 1/8 in (3mm) diameter thread.
 All original weights [masses] and calculations shall be recorded on Form T-630R.
-If the material is such that the plastic limit cannot be determined, the material is to be considered non-plastic.
-The inspector shall determine the plasticity index, when required, in accordance with the following method.